 One of the most helpful things I encountered in one of those therapist tales type books I read (it may have been the mummy at the dining room table) was this.

-The therapist shared their disappointment that the non-judgemental acceptance and empathy they could feel for their clients was much harder to apply in their social communities outside of therapy.
+The therapist shared their disappointment that the non-judgmental acceptance and empathy they could feel for their clients was much harder to apply in their social communities outside of therapy.

 I personally find this the hardest with people in my life who are very rigid in their views or unreasonable and are not interested in the feelings or needs of others.

-At the time it was so helpful to read that one of the master therapists couldn’t always manage to extend an empathic and non-judgemental perspective.
+At the time, it was so helpful to read that one of the master therapists couldn’t always manage to extend an empathic and non-judgmental perspective.
 Like a moment of “Oh.
 I don’t have to be a perfect person to be a good therapist”

 Therapists like clients, have their strong points and their weak points.
 We have buttons that can get pushed to.